https://www.farawaykitchen.com

 Cook time: 25 minutes

-Hawaii is one of those places I only dare to dream about.
-It’s its own little magical world of Under the Sea melodies and creatures dancing in the sand.
-Don’t say you’ve never imagined yourself in a little mermaid musical in the coves of a Hawaiian retreat… just me?
-Hawaii has the energy about it that feels feel full circle in its love and respect for the island.
-I imagine giving it all away to build a Hawaiian hut, just steps from the ocean.
-I would spend my days sailing around the island (this is my daydream… don’t ask me how a vet nurse can afford a sail boat!), making friends with the local sea creatures, and feasting on fresh ingredients out of an acacia bowl.
+There’s an energy about Hawaii that feels full circle- rooted in love and respect for the land.
+I imagine giving it all away to build a little hut just steps from the ocean.
+I’d spend my days sailing around the island (this is my daydream- don’t ask me how a vet nurse can afford a sailboat!), making friends with the local sea creatures, and feasting on fresh ingredients straight from an acacia bowl.

 I am certifiably obsessed with sushi.
-Honestly, I’ve considered seeking professional help over it.
-Don’t get me wrong either, just because you eliminate animals from your diet, does not mean you simply just stop enjoying the taste.
-My mouth still waters at the idea of a spicy tuna roll, but it is just not serving my goals any more.
-I had to find another way to get my sushi fix.
+Honestly, I’ve considered seeking professional help for it.
+And just because I no longer eat animals doesn’t mean I’ve stopped craving the taste.
+My mouth still waters at the thought of a spicy tuna roll, but it just doesn’t serve my goals anymore.
+So, I had to find another way to get my sushi fix.

-The first time I marinated watermelon with my asian sushi inspired marinate, I may or may not have jumped up and down and clapped after.
-A regular occurrence in my kitchen, while my cat stares at me confused with his one eye.
-This dish, in combination with your favorite sushi toppings, satisfies any and all sushi loving craving that are rooted deep down in your soul.
-I recommend marinating watermelon overnight, it gives the watermelon that slippery texture of raw fish.
+The first time I marinated watermelon with my sushi-inspired blend of flavors, I may or may not have jumped up and down and clapped.
+(A regular occurrence in my kitchen, while my one-eyed cat stares at me in confusion.)
+But this dish—paired with all the classic sushi toppings—satisfies every deep-rooted sushi craving.
+I highly recommend marinating the watermelon overnight.
+It gives it that slippery, melt-in-your-mouth texture reminiscent of raw fish.

-There is a high likely hood that you will have some leftover marinated watermelon.
-Honestly, I usually cut the entire watermelon up and marinate ALL OF IT.
-You can use the leftovers for other fun recipes like watermelon sushi rolls!
-Any excuse for sushi rolls, amiright?
-I would highly recommend cutting some large pieces ultra thin and using them as you would nigiri.
+There’s a high likelihood that you’ll have leftover marinated watermelon.
+Honestly, I usually just cut up the entire watermelon and marinate all of it.
+It makes the perfect base for other fun recipes- like watermelon sushi rolls.
+(Any excuse for sushi rolls, am I right?)
+If you’re feeling fancy, cut some ultra-thin slices and use them just like nigiri.

 “May there always be warmth in your Hale, fish (or watermelon!) in your net, and Aloha in your heart.”
 Mahalo!